Heatblur-Simulations/f-4e-manual/src/systems/radar.md

 The horizon line should be 3.5 inches long with the center blanked out, and level indicating 0 degrees of roll.
 The pilot confirms deflection by rotating the HOR LN control on the optical sight control panel; rotation of the knob should deflect the line at least 3/8ths an inch.
-Once confirmed, the horizion line should be returned to level.
+Once confirmed, the horizon line should be returned to level.

 The elevation strobe should be present.
-1 and 2 bar scan funtion is confirmed by selecting the applicable mode; in 1 BAR, the sweep will resolve with no jump; in 2 BAR the elevation strobe will jump.
+1 and 2 bar scan function is confirmed by selecting the applicable mode; in 1 BAR, the sweep will resolve with no jump; in 2 BAR the elevation strobe will jump.
 Elevation control response can also be checked, but should be performed in 1 BAR mode.
 As the elevation thumbwheel is rotated, check that the elevation strobe moves up and down at least 55 degrees in each direction.

-Both scopes should be adjusted for subsquent test/usage visibility using the BRT, CONTR, and PER controls.
+Both scopes should be adjusted for subsequent test/usage visibility using the BRT, CONTR, and PER controls.

 The rear scope mode knob should be positioned to RDR BIT to display the test grid.
 The center